-The Government has established relevant laws and regulations related to child labor, including its worst forms (Table 4).
+The Government has established laws and regulations related to child labor, including its worst forms (Table 4).

-|Minimum Age for Work||Yes||14||Article 245 of the Labor Code; Code for the Protection of Children and Adolescents (42, 43)|
+|Minimum Age for Work||Yes||14||Article 245 of the Labor Code; Article 40 of the Code for the Protection of Children and Adolescents (42, 43)|

 |Minimum Age for Hazardous Work||Yes||18||Resolution on Hazardous Work for Persons under Age 18; Article 251 of the Labor Code (42, 44)|

-|List of Hazardous Occupations Prohibited for Children||Yes||Articles 1-3 of the Resolution on Hazardous Work for Persons under Age 18 (19)|
+|Prohibition of Hazardous Occupations or Activities for Children||Yes||Articles 1-3 of the Resolution on Hazardous Work for Persons under Age18 (44)|

 |Prohibition of Forced Labor||Yes||Articles 1, 3, and 7 of the Law Against Trafficking in Persons and Migrant Smuggling; Articles 40-41 of the Constitution (45, 46)|

 |Prohibition of Child Trafficking||Yes||Articles 1, 2, 3, and 7 of the Law Against Trafficking in Persons and Migrant Smuggling; Articles 25 and 409 of the Code for the Protection of Children and Adolescents; Article 41 of the Constitution (43, 45, 46)|

-|Prohibition of Using Children in Illicit Activities||Yes||Law on Drugs and Controlled Substances (48)|
+|Prohibition of Using Children in Illicit Activities||Yes||Article 85 of the Law on Drugs and Controlled Substances (49)|

-|Minimum Age for Voluntary Military Service||Yes||18†||Articles 96-97 of the Organic Armed Forces Law (25, 49)|
+|Minimum Age for Voluntary Military Service||Yes||18†||Articles 96-97 of the Organic Armed Forces Law (50)|

-On September 23, 2013, the Constitutional Tribunal, the highest judicial court in the Dominican Republic, upheld the definition of "in transit" and ruled that children born in the Dominican Republic to any foreigners "in transit" (going back to 1929) are not considered Dominican nationals, potentially impacting an estimated 200,000 individuals.(39, 60) The option of obtaining birth certificates from the countries from where their parents originated is also not viable for many children born in the Dominican Republic, particularly if their parents are no longer citizens of or have lost ties with their countries of origin as a result of their long-established presence in the Dominican Republic or, as in the case of Haiti, the countries of origin have suffered natural disasters resulting in the destruction of birth records that would have demonstrated citizenship.( 3) In November, President Medina issued a presidential decree to promulgate the National Regularization Plan for Foreigners as a mechanism to recognize, document, and regularize undocumented migrants in the Dominican Republic.(60) In May 2014, the President signed a naturalization law approved by Congress that may restore nationality to some affected by the ruling, which may potentially enable access to education for some affected children.(61)
+On September 23, 2013, the Dominican Constitutional Tribunal upheld the definition of "in transit" and ruled that children born in the Dominican Republic to any foreigners "in transit" (going back to 1929) are not considered Dominican nationals, impacting an estimated 200,000 individuals.(37, 58) The option of obtaining birth certificates from the countries from where their parents originated is not viable for many children born in the Dominican Republic, particularly if their parents are no longer citizens of, or have lost ties with, their countries of origin as a result of their long-established presence in the Dominican Republic or, as in the case of Haiti, the countries of origin have suffered natural disasters resulting in the destruction of birth records that would have demonstrated citizenship.(17)

 The Government has established institutional mechanisms for the enforcement of laws and regulations on child labor, including its worst forms (Table 5).

-|Ministry of Labor (SET)||Lead government efforts to eliminate child labor, conduct labor inspections to identify and document offenses, and direct the Child Labor Unit to investigate and reduce child labor, in part through the National Information System for Monitoring Child Labor (INFOSITI).(4, 9, 66-68) Implement the Ministry's Institutional Strategic Plan (2013-2016) approved in 2013, which outlines objectives to improve the number and quality of labor inspections overall, offer better service to workers, coordinate Labor Code reform, integrate the Child Labor Inspection Unit into existing enforcement efforts, and provide improved vocational training for vulnerable populations, including children.(10)|
+|Ministry of Labor (MT)||Lead government efforts to eliminate child labor; conduct labor inspections to identify and document offenses; and direct the Child Labor Unit (UTI) to investigate and reduce child labor, in part through the National Information System for Monitoring Child Labor (INFOSITI).(4, 9, 66-68) Implement the Ministry's Institutional Strategic Plan (2013 2016), which outlines objectives to improve the number and quality of labor inspections overall, offer better service to workers, coordinate Labor Code reform, integrate the UTI into existing enforcement efforts, and provide improved vocational training for vulnerable populations, including children.(9)|

-|Ministry of the Interior's National Police (PN), PN's Trafficking in Persons Unit (TIP), and Directorate of Migration (DGM)||Enforce criminal laws, including those prohibiting and punishing the worst forms of child labor, and coordinate with the Attorney General's Office in the prosecution of perpetrators.(10)|
+|Ministry of the Interior's National Police (PN), PN's Trafficking in Persons (TIP) Unit, and Directorate of Migration (DGM)||Enforce criminal laws, including those prohibiting and punishing the worst forms of child labor, and coordinate with the AG in the prosecution of perpetrators.(9)|